-Commissioner Svrcek estimated that a four five-foot dock plus a five foot separation from the sea wall and a ten foot beam would take up 19- or 20-foot-wide boat would take up about 20 feet of the 90-foot channel.
+Commissioner Svrcek estimated that a four-foot dock plus a 19- or 20-foot-wide boat would take up about 20 feet of the 90-foot channel.

 Commissioner Yahn acknowledged that the dock is intended to enhance public access and provide an amenity for visitors to the Bayside Center.
-He noted that pedestrians would have two options for access: a public walkway extending past the homes and connecting to Balboa Island and the Newport Beach Yacht Club or a direct route to Bayside Drive.
+He noted that pedestrians would have two options for access:

+a public walkway extending past the homes and connecting to Balboa Island and the Newport Beach Yacht Club or a direct route to Bayside Drive.
 He reported that concerns were raised about jaywalking, as pedestrians might attempt to cross the street outside designated crosswalks.